tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/资源管理_intl_en.md

  - Task management list:
     - Click **Tasks** to view all delivery tasks of this resource.
 There are four delivery task status: not started, creating, created, and creation failed.
      ![](https://main.qcloudimg.com/raw/44f4178eda0bb682bcee5e21286dd935.png)
     - Click **Devices** to view the detailed records of devices in all delivery tasks of this resource.
-There are five device delivery status: to be pushed, pushed, delivering, delivered, and delivery failed.
+There are five device delivery status: to push, pushed, delivering, delivered, and delivery failed.
      ![](https://main.qcloudimg.com/raw/e6fb2a5298bae7fe1a7a54bec8de7bf1.png)
 3. In **Tasks** or **Devices** in task management, click **View Details** on the right of a task to enter the task details page, where you can view the list of target devices, delivery status, and numbers of devices in different delivery status in this task.
    ![](https://main.qcloudimg.com/raw/f14feb0dfb2b7c32debedb467fe8f48f.png)